How to Start a Texas LLC

 - How meeting are conducted

-One of the reasons we recommend using an LLC formation company like TexasLLCPros (a service offered by the Copp Law Firm, a Texas law firm focusing on Texas LLC formations) is that they can provide you with a company agreement in connection with their LLC formation services.
+One of the reasons we recommend using an LLC formation company like The Copp Law Firm is that they can provide you with a company agreement in connection with their LLC formation services.

 After you form an LLC in Texas, you can get an EIN (don’t make the mistake of getting the EIN before the SOS confirms the LLC filing.
 It is a nightmare to unwind with the IRS.